stefan6419846/tesstrain_package/README.md

 ## About

-This repository contains a standalone fork of the official/upstream code at https://github.com/tesseract-ocr/tesstrain/tree/main/src to allow easier packaging for PyPI.
+This repository started as a standalone fork of the official/upstream code at https://github.com/tesseract-ocr/tesstrain/tree/main/src to allow easier packaging for PyPI.
+In the meantime, it has undergone some more changes (especially modernization and code style), which are not available in the original version.

 ## Installation

 This package requires the Tesseract training tools to be available on your system.
-Additionally, a supported Python version (at least 3.6) is required for running.
+Additionally, a supported Python version is required for running.

 You can install this package from PyPI: